Victoria Principal: Dallas TV series

 In 2018, recalling the first days of filming on the Dallas set in 1978, Principal told TV Insider, "What I remember most about the first day of shooting Dallas was an unexpected feeling of déjà vu.
 Everything was new to me; I was nervous, and yet I felt strangely sure that I was where I was supposed to be and with the people I was supposed to be with as though this had happened before.
 I remember looking at Patrick [Duffy] when he did not know it and thinking, 'this is a nice person.'
 And that made falling into his arms and our love scenes that day so much easier and natural.

 Describing the on-screen relationship between Principal and Duffy, or Bobby and Pam, Duffy stated to The Huffington Post in 2017, "We had great chemistry on the show and that just fell into place.
 It was the luckiest bit of casting, I think, that has occurred in a long time on television.
 Everybody was absolutely perfect for the parts they played.
 For a Romeo and Juliet basically subject matter for Bobby and Pam, we were absolutely the most comfortable two actors when we were working together.
 Victoria had a wonderful sense of humor.
 We could just go crazy between takes and then get right back into the moment.

 Over the course of her nine-year run on Dallas, Principal found worldwide fame.
-After the series, Principal left Dallas in 1987, after a two-year decision to prepare with the series' producers for the final season of her character's arc.
+Principal left Dallas in 1987, after a two-year decision to prepare with the series' producers for the final season of her character's arc.
 However, as an actress, she intentionally worked on separating her own persona from that of her on-screen character, as she explained in 1987 to The New York Times in an interview during her final week of shooting on the Dallas set, "A lot of work has gone into keeping Victoria Principal separate from Pam Ewing.
 To stay on the show any longer would really seal my fate in the industry."